Office of Graduate Medical Education

 accessible, technologically advanced, tertiary care clinical services, UHB offers significant amounts of primary care, preventive services and education programs through the ambulatory

 care departments, community outreach and its patient education services.
 It is the preeminent point of academic medical access for underserved minority patients.
 The Hospital has 8 intensive care and step-down units, 12 operating rooms, and emergency services department, a diagnostic and ambulatory surgery facility, and ambulatory care center with some 75 clinics, plus 3 satellite Health Centers, a Regional Perinatal Center, the Children's Hospital at Downstate and a nearby Dialysis Center and Endoscopy Center as well as a satellite center at Victory Memorial.
-The hospital serves as a major training facility for forty-nine graduate medical education programs with nearly 900 residents.
+The hospital serves as a major training facility for forty-nine graduate medical education programs with more than 900 residents and fellows.

 « Back to Top